dpc-sdp/bay/images/bay-nginx/README.md

 - `nginx-php`
 - `nginx-php-persistent`

-You can also use it in your docker-compose stack with the following snippet:
+You can also use it in your Docker Compose stack with the following snippet:

 ```
 services: